abhishek123mojumdar/React-101/Readme-react-101-notes.md

 Prop types is a library in react that helps react to define the types of the props This basically helps in data modelling and helps to keep the props type safe

+## Hooks
+1. React hooks can not be use inside a class components
+2. React hooks should be top level functions

 # useEffect

 This hook is used when we want our component to do something after render